 recollections of black pete

 Protest against this tradition and a nation-wide public debate have reached a boiling point in the past years, dividing society into two camps.
 One side wants to change the look of the figure of Black Pete because of the racist stereotype and the references to colonial times and slavery.
 Others want to stick with the figure as it is, in order to keep the tradition unchanged in a globalized, changing world.
-They say that Black Pete doesn't depict racism since they themselves never intended it in that way.
+To them, in general, Black Pete doesn’t depict racism since they themselves never intended it in that way.
 Although opinions are shifting because of the debate, there is still a huge gap in society.